 Under e-invoicing, taxpayers will generate e-invoice under their respective ERP software and will report the same on the Invoice Registration Portal (IRP).
 The IRP has constructed the e-invoice process through an API mode.
 The GSPs/taxpayers can integrate these APIs into their existing ERPs and can generate e-invoice directly through their system.

 API plays an important role in the generation of an e-invoice.
 A taxpayer needs to enter the details of their invoice into their accounting system.
 The data is then sent through the API to the Invoice Registration Portal (IRP).

 The invoice gets registered under the IRP, an IRN gets generated, and the invoice is sent back to the taxpayer along with the digitally signed e-invoice and QR Code.
 The taxpayer’s system prepares the invoice for print, which contains the IRN and the QR Code embedded in it.

 Following are the prerequisites to use e-invoicing APIs:

 There is a three-level interaction in case one uses application service providers (ASP) for generating IRN.
 The ASP pulls out invoice data from the client’s accounting or billing system and thereafter, puts the data in the required format to be sent to the IRP.
 The interaction happens via APIs.
-This model is comparatively an attractive option for most of the taxpayers due to the cost-effectiveness involved.
+This model is comparatively an attractive option for most of taxpayers due to the cost-effectiveness involved.